-Extensive drug resistant typhoid is emerging as a global challenge.
+Extensive drug resistant typhoid is emerging as a global challenge for our country and our general physicians.
 The World Health Organization (WHO) and the Center for Disease Control and Prevention (CDC) have been on high alert following the outbreaks in Sindh, Hyderabad, Sanghar, Karachi and other areas of Sindh.

 This bug is turning deadly—with over a dozen deaths reported, and incidence of over 2000 cases.
 Sindh’s Health Department is taking measures to control this outbreak, with the help of international bodies like WHO.